bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-reset.md

-# Reset Item Detail Configuration
+# Reset Item Card Parameters crm.item.details.configuration.reset

 > Method name: **crm.item.details.configuration.reset**
 >
 > Scope: [`crm`](../../../scopes/permissions.md)
 >
-> Who can execute the method: permission checks during method execution depend on the provided data:
+> Who can execute the method: access permission checks depend on the provided data:
 >   - Any user has the right to reset their personal settings
 >   - A user can reset shared and others' settings only if they are an administrator

-This method resets the item detail configuration to default values.
+This method resets the item card settings to their default values.
 It removes the personal settings of the specified user or the shared settings defined for all users.

 {% include [Extras Notice](./_includes/extras_notice.md) %}